FishyStix12/WHPython_v1.1/README.md

 **Example outputs of some of the scripts!** <br />
 1. net_terrorizer.py output: <br />
-Enter the remote IP address or CIDR notation to scan: 192.168.1.1 <br />
+Enter the remote IP address or Ip range with CIDR to scan:: 192.168.1.1 <br />
 Scanning IP: 192.168.1.1 <br />
 Starting Nmap scan for host: 192.168.1.1 <br />
 Nmap scan results for host:  192.168.1.1 <br />